The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 10. WHAT TO BRING ON YOUR ISLE ROYALE HIKE

 Here are several of the crucial items to remember to pack on your Isle Royale backpacking trip, but this is not a comprehensive list.
-And be sure to check the weather and pack appropriate clothing!
+Also, be sure to check the weather and pack appropriate clothing!

 *Please note that this list contains affiliate links.